stuartgraham/blog/content/posts/cdk-cloudfront-to-lambda-function.md

 Now add the Function URL to the function, in this case I am running with no auth, meaning anyone can call for the function.
 Function URLs also support IAM SigV4 authentication if you have this requirement.

 ```
-// Function URL right to SSM Parameter in friendly for Cloudfront manner
 const WebInterfaceFunctionUrl = WebInterfaceFunction.addFunctionUrl({
     authType: lambda.FunctionUrlAuthType.NONE,
 });